IsaacScript/isaacscript/docs/gotchas.md

 }
 ```

-As a side note, you might be wondiering why you can't use `enum CollectibleTypeCustom` instead of `const CollectibleTypeCustom`.
+As a side note, you might be wondering why you can't use `enum CollectibleTypeCustom` instead of `const CollectibleTypeCustom`.
 The reason is that due to a quirk in TypeScript, enums can only have `number` or `string` types, and the result from the `Isaac.GetItemIdByName` function is a `CollectibleType` type.
 So, instead we use a `const` object as a stand-in, which more-or-less is the same thing.

 <br />